lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 required validator implementation.
 \end{center}

 I like to check for the null case first, when `value` is not defined.
 That's just a personal preference.
-If I see an `if` statement, boardly speaking, it means one of two things:
+When I see an `if` statement, boardly speaking, it means one of two things:

 1. A `return` statement is coming.
 2. Mutation - if you don't return something, and you don't have some sort of side effect (usually mutating or assigning something) the `if` statement can't possibly be doing anything.